grange85/ahfow-www/_posts/2010/2010-12-15-vote-in-the-2010-a-head-full-of-wishes-survey.markdown

 - admin
 tags: []
 ---
-<p>The 2010 A Head Full of Wishes survey is up and running <span class="removed_link" title="http://db.fullofwishes.co.uk/surveyform/">head over to vote</span> for your favourite Galaxie 500, Luna, Damon &amp; Naomi and Dean &amp; Britta tracks and albums.
+<p>The 2010 A Head Full of Wishes survey is up and running <span class="removed_link" title="http://db.fullofwishes.co.uk/surveyform/">head over to vote</span> for your favourite Galaxie 500, Luna, Damon & Naomi and Dean & Britta tracks and albums.
 No incentives this year so you&#39;ll be doing it for the love of the music (and the love of the data) - you can see how <a href="http://olddb.fullofwishes.co.uk/survey/view/2009">last year&#39;s survey went over here</a>.<br></p>
 <p><ins datetime="2010-12-23T00:28:20+00:00">voting in the 2010 survey is now closed <a href="http://db.fullofwishes.co.uk/survey/2010/">see the results</a></ins></p>